-During Phase III: Market Deployment, the third-party evaluator will attempt to reach the same six manufacturers to track changes in attitudes or behaviors relative to the initial CalMTA manufacturers' interviews and surveys.
-The evaluator will also explore if there are additional manufacturers who should be interviewed based on market share, innovative products, or pricing.
+The third-party evaluator will attempt to reach the same nine manufacturers to track changes in attitudes or behaviors relative to the initial CalMTA manufacturer interviews and surveys.
+The evaluator will also explore if there are additional manufacturers who should be interviewed based on market share, market presence, innovative products, or pricing.